Alessio2704/monte-carlo-simulator/README.md

 ### Key Features

 - **✨ Simple & Intuitive Language:** Models are defined in **ValuaScript (`.vs`)**, a clean, declarative language with a **familiar, spreadsheet-like formula syntax** using standard mathematical operators (`+`, `-`, `*`, `/`, `^`).
   - **Ergonomic Syntax:** Includes intuitive bracket syntax (`variable[index]`) for element access, slice-like syntax (`variable[:-1]`) for deleting elements, and numeric separators (`1_000_000`) for enhanced readability.
 - **🚀 High-Performance Backend:** A core engine written in modern C++17, fully multithreaded to leverage all available CPU cores for maximum simulation speed.
   - **Robust Error Handling:** Features comprehensive static type inference in the compiler and detailed runtime checks in the engine, providing clear and precise error messages for common issues like incorrect function arguments or vector dimension mismatches.
 - **🐍 Smart Validating Compiler:** A robust compiler, `vsc`, transpiles ValuaScript into a JSON recipe.
 It provides **clear, user-friendly error messages** and performs advanced **static type inference** to catch logical errors before execution.
 - **⚙️ Streamlined Workflow:** A `--run` flag allows for a seamless, one-step compile-and-execute experience.
 - **📊 Instant Visualization:** A `--plot` flag automatically generates a histogram of the simulation output, providing immediate visual analysis.
 - **📈 Data Export:** Natively supports exporting full simulation trial data to CSV files for further analysis with the `@output_file` directive.
 - **🎲 Integrated Monte Carlo Simulation:** Natively supports a rich library of statistical distributions (`Normal`, `Pert`, `Lognormal`, etc.) with fully validated parameters.
 - **🛡️ Robust & Tested:** Comprehensive unit test suite for both the C++ engine (GoogleTest) and the Python compiler (Pytest), ensuring correctness and stability.
+The entire toolchain is validated by a comprehensive test suite on every release.
 - **🛠️ Professional VS Code Extension:** A full-featured extension providing:
   - Dynamic, maintainable syntax highlighting.
   - A comprehensive set of code snippets.
   - A Python-based Language Server for real-time, as-you-type error diagnostics and **hover-for-help** with function signatures and descriptions.
   - A **custom file icon** (a stylized distribution curve) for `.vs` files, ensuring a polished editor experience.

 ## 🏛️ Architecture